nam157/nam157/README.md

 ## 🚀 About Me
 I'm a AI Engineer

-👩‍💻 I'm currently working on TDT Asia
+👩‍💻 I'm currently working on Dxtech

 🧠 I'm currently learning MCS